xerolinux/xero-blog/source/_posts/New-Toolkit-Feature.md

 ### Drivers Install

-As I have mentioned on an earlier post, I was stuck between using either `inxi -G` or `lscpi` commands to list GPUs available during Driver install phase of my toolkit.
+As I have mentioned on an earlier post, I was stuck between using either `inxi -G` or `lspci` commands to list GPUs available during Driver install phase of my toolkit.
 I opted to go with the former simply because the latter only works for `dGPUs` connected over PCIe.
 Wouldn't work for `iGPUs`.
 Now, before going through with script, it will run `inxi -G` showing you your GPU setup, you are expected to understand output, if you don't, then you need to re-evaluate your decision coming to **ArchLinux** a distro that *requires* a minimum amount of **Linux** knowledge.
 Anyway here's what it looks like now.

 <div align="center">